 What is your role in the committee?

-I am one of the new members of the ILG New Professionals Sub-committee.
+I am a member of the ILG New Professionals sub-committee.

 When did you join and why?

 I joined in September 2022, primarily to get more involved in the LIS community and meet other new professionals with an interest in Information Literacy.
 Teaching information literacy skills is my favourite aspect of my job, so when I saw the call-out for applicants over the summer, I thought it would be a good fit!

 What do you do in your committee role?